MinhPhambk/StackMaker/README.md

 To add a new level xx, please add an file in folder Assests/_Games/Data with name "lvxx.txt".

 You also have to generate file with line's format:
-  + ItemType Posision.x Posision.y Posision.z Rotation.x Rotation.y Rotation.z
+  + ItemType Position.x Position.y Position.z Rotation.x Rotation.y Rotation.z

 **Item type**
   + Player = 0